Ludwig August Frankl von Hochwart

-Ludwig August Ritter von Frankl-Hochwart (3 February 1810 – 12 March 1894) was a Jewish Bohemian-Austrian writer and poet.
+Ludwig August Frankl Ritter von Hochwart (3 February 1810 – 12 March 1894) was a Jewish Bohemian-Austrian writer and poet.

 Biography

 Frankl was born on 3 February 1810, in Chrast, Bohemia.
 His brothers were David Bernhard Frankl (1820-1859), merchant and founder of the Commercial Academy in Prague, and Wilhelm Frankl (1821-1893), imperial and municipal councilor who established the Vienna trade schools and the Vienna Central Cemetery.

+In 1828, aged eighteen, Frankl began to study medicine at Vienna.
+In 1837, he graduated as a doctor of medicine from the University of Padua, but he soon gave up his medical career.
+In September 1838, he was employed as secretary of the Jewish Community in Vienna, and in March 1840 he was appointed as editor of the Oesterreichisches Morgenblatt, a daily newspaper.
+The same year, he published a collection of poems, and in 1842 the biblical-romantic poem "Rachel".
+He next founded the weekly magazine Sonntagsblätter ("Sunday Leaves"), which made a decisive contribution to the development of intellectual life in Austria.

-He was a friend of Nikolaus Lenau.
+Frankl was a friend of Nikolaus Lenau.
 He also corresponded with Petar II Petrović Njegoš of Montenegro before Njegoš died in 1851.